mtzingarella/mtzingarella/README.md

 I'm currently educating myself on machine learning and working through a python bootcamp to further my skillset while I look for jobs.

-Feel free to contact me through my Linkedin profile, attached to this page.
+Feel free to contact me through my Linkedin profile, linked on the left side of this page.

 <!--
 **mtzingarella/mtzingarella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.